isomerpages/mol-services/designoptions/00a-move-house(accordion).md

       To enter into an <a href="https://www.hdb.gov.sg/cs/infoweb/-/media/doc/EAPG/important-notes-on-option-to-purchase-1-jan-2018.pdf" target="_blank">OTP contract</a>, you need to:
         1. Negotiate and agree on Resale price
         2. You <a href="https://www.hdb.gov.sg/cs/infoweb/residential/selling-a-flat/procedures/option-to-purchase" target="_blank">grant the OTP</a> to Buyer via <a href="https://services2.hdb.gov.sg/webapp/BB31ERESALE3/BB31SMain" target="_blank">HDB Resale Portal</a> and indicate the agreed Option Fee (between $1 and $1000).
-        3. Buyers to exercise OTP to proceed with the purchase or they can let the OTP expire after 21 calendar days should they decide not proceed with the purchase.4.
-Decide when to submit resale application
+        3. Buyers to exercise OTP to proceed with the purchase or they can let the OTP expire after 21 calendar days should they decide not proceed with the purchase.<br>
+        4. Decide when to submit resale application
   - title: Submit Resale Application
     content: |
       You will <a href="https://www.hdb.gov.sg/cs/infoweb/residential/selling-a-flat/procedures/resale-application/additional-information-for-selling-a-resale-flat" target="_blank">require these documents</a> on hand: